cogniti0n/cogniti0n.github.io/_posts/2025-08-07-actweightdual.md

 ## Some Minima are Better Than Others

 In the overparameterized regime of deep learning, there are many local minima that fit the training data equally well.
-Out of those local minima, the consensus is that 1) flat minima (measured roughly using the eigenvalues of the Hessian) and 2) small-weight norm solutions generalize well.
+Out of those local minima, the consensus is that first, flat minima (measured roughly using the eigenvalues of the Hessian) and second, small-weight norm solutions generalize well.
 However, the problem with measuring the flatness of minima is that it differs for different parameterizations.
 Indeed, given two parameters related by $\theta = g(\eta)$, the Hessian for the loss function $L$ is related by

 $$
 (\nabla^2 L_\eta) (\eta) = (\nabla g)(\eta)^\top (\nabla^2 L)\left(g(\eta)\right)(\nabla g)(\eta)